 Follow up visits work to teach your kid how to exercise and have fun doing it, while also addressing their scoliosis.

-the schroth method
+the schroth method and the SEAS method

 The Schroth Method is a three-dimensional non-surgical treatment using scoliosis-specific exercises based on your curve pattern.
 This method also addresses sagittal plane disorders such as kyphosis.
 The Schroth Method includes manual and auto correction of spinal curves through elongation of the spine and expansion of the trunk from the inside out.
 The emphasis in treatment is to teach you how to expand your concavities (“weak side” or “weak point”) and reduce your prominences through breath, body awareness and stabilization strategies.
 The goal is for you to learn how to integrate your optimal corrected posture into your daily life.